sugiuraii/WebSocketGaugeServer/RasobianImageSetup.md

 	- Btrfs, will be mounted on /var/log (read/write, overlayFS will NOT be applied)
 	- Store logs.
 - Primary partition 3
-	- Ext4, will be mouned on / (readonly, overlayfS will be applied)
+	- Ext4, will be mouned on / (readonly, overlayFS will be applied)